UBCMA Membership Portal

 Task Management & Documentation

-We used Linear’s timeline view to define clear development phases—starting with onboarding and authentication, and progressing through Stripe integration, email automation, and the alumni network.
-This gave our team a shared mental model of what needed to ship, when, and why.
-It helped align engineering, design, and product goals into a single roadmap.
-Defined key epics and dependencies Prioritized tasks based on launch impact Maintained a clear execution timeline
+This allowed us to move fast while keeping overhead low.
+In addition, I used Linear’s timeline view to define clear development phases—starting with onboarding and authentication, and progressing through Stripe integration, email automation, and the alumni network.
+This gave our team a shared mental model of what needed to ship, when, and why, as well as which features are blocking.

 Integration & Workflows